 So here’s where there’s some profit to be made.
 Imagine the amount of long-established alcohol, tobacco, and pharma companies, racing to make early investments in the weed market, which has a growth projection unlike any other industry in existence.
 In fact, that’s a value of $31.4 billion by 2021, according to a report by Brightfield Group.

-Besides, since the cannabis industry has been criminalized before, patents on existing plants and products are not well-defined.
+Since the cannabis industry has been criminalized before, patents on existing plants and products are not well-defined.
 Thus, the Constellations and Monsantos of the world could explore the lack of patent protection to eliminate small scale competition.
 Either way, the weed market is heading straight into a turbulent start.

-Imagine if the smaller weed growers could leverage the power of Blockchain to form a defensive barrier against these conglomerate.
+Imagine if the smaller weed growers could leverage the power of blockchain to form a defensive barrier against these conglomerates.
 Wouldn’t it be great if the small grower was protected from corporate greed?